Giorgio Moroder: 2012–present: Return and collaborations

-In 2013, Moroder returned to music with the soundtrack for Google's Racer: A Chrome Experiment Moroder contributed to Daft Punk's 2013 studio album Random Access Memories, admitting that he was a fan of their song "One More Time" before working with the group.
-His voice and story are on the album track "Giorgio by Moroder".
-On the track, he states "My name is Giovanni Giorgio, but everybody calls me Giorgio".
+In 2013, Moroder returned to music with the soundtrack for Google's Racer: A Chrome Experiment Moroder contributed to Daft Punk's 2013 studio album Random Access Memories, stating that he was a fan of their song "One More Time" before working with the group; the album track "Giorgio by Moroder" incorporates an interview with Moroder.

 In the summer of 2013, he DJ'd at the Red Bull Music Academy in New York.

 In 2014, Moroder reworked an old classic from the 1960s called "Doo Bee Doo" (2014 version), which was used in the Volkswagen 2014 Super Bowl commercial, "Wings".
 He also announced that he was planning to work with electro-pop producer Madeon and American singer Lana Del Rey.
 On 9 June 2014, Adult Swim released a new Hi-NRG Disco single by Moroder (named "Giorgio's Theme").
 Moroder also remixed Tony Bennett and Lady Gaga's rendition of "I Can't Give You Anything but Love".
+Moroder performed "Giorgio by Moroder" with the Heritage Orchestra at the Sydney Opera House during Vivid Sydney 2014.

 Moroder's solo studio album, Déjà Vu, was released in 2015.
 It features collaborations with Kylie Minogue, Britney Spears, Sia, Charli XCX, Mikky Ekko, Foxes and Matthew Koma, among others.
 On 16 January, the collaboration with Kylie Minogue, "Right Here, Right Now", was leaked to the internet ahead of its official release.
 The song, along with a video teaser, was officially released on 20 January 2015 and on 18 April 2015 reached number one on the US Dance Club Songs, becoming Moroder's first chart-topper in 15 years.
 In March 2015, Moroder supported Minogue during the Australian leg of her Kiss Me Once Tour.
 Moroder and Sia collaborated in May 2015 on the title track from Moroder's LP Déjà Vu.

 In September 2015, Moroder was featured on Kylie Minogue's EP Kylie + Garibay on the song "Your Body".
 In 2016, he and Raney Shockne wrote and composed the music to the video game Tron RUN/r.
 The soundtrack album was released on 31 May 2016.
 In October 2016, Moroder produced "One More Day" for Sistar, a Korean girl group.
 They debuted the song live on 8 October, at Korea's DMC Festival 2016, with Moroder being present in the audience.
 The music video for the song was released on 22 November, alongside the official digital release of the track.
 2021 saw Moroder return to the studio with Duran Duran, co-writing and producing two tracks, "Tonight United" and "Beautiful Lies" for their 2021 album Future Past.
-In January 2025, Moroder co-produced The Weeknd's album Hurry Up Tomorrow, as well as co-writing the songs "Big Sleep" and "Without a Warning", serving as a sonic influence on the entire album.
+In January 2025, Moroder co-produced and co-wrote The Weeknd's songs "Big Sleep" (which he is also credited as a performing artist on) and "Without a Warning" from the album Hurry Up Tomorrow, serving as a sonic influence on the entire album.